-Stiffeners parallel to primary supporting members and arranged within the effective breadth according to [4.5.2] is to be continuous at crossing primary supporting member and may be regarded for calculating the cross sectional properties of primary supporting members.
+Stiffeners parallel to primary supporting members are to be continuous at crossing primary supporting member and may be regarded for calculating the cross sectional properties of primary supporting members.
 It is to be verified that the combined stress of those stiffeners induced by the bending of primary supporting members and lateral pressures does not exceed the permissible stresses according to [4.1.1].
-The requirements of this paragraph are not applied to stiffeners of lower plating of double skin hatch covers if the lower plating is not considered as strength member.
+The requirements of this Article are not applied to stiffeners of lower plating of double skin hatch covers if the lower plating is not considered as strength member.

-For hatch cover stiffeners under compression sufficient safety against lateral and torsional buckling according to [4.6.6] and [4.6.7], respectively, is to be verified.
+For hatch cover stiffeners under compression sufficient safety against lateral and torsional buckling according to [4.6.3] is to be verified.

-For hatch covers subject to wheel loading or point loads stiffener scantlings are to be determined under consideration of the permissible stresses according to [4.1.1].
+For hatch covers subject to wheel loading or point loads stiffener scantlings are to be determined under consideration of the permissible stresses according to [4.1.1] or, equivalently for wheel loading, by applying the load and strength criteria of Ch 7, Sec 2, [3.5].